godot-rust/gdnative-book/src/gdnative/export/html5.md

 source "/path/to/emsdk-portable/emsdk_env.sh"
 export C_INCLUDE_PATH=$EMSDK/upstream/emscripten/cache/sysroot/include

-cargo +nightly build --target=wasm32-unknown-emscripten --release
+cargo +nightly-2023-01-27 build --target=wasm32-unknown-emscripten --release
 ```

-The result is a `.wasm` file that you add in your `GDNativeLibrary` properties under `entry/HTML5.wasm32`, just like you would add a `.so` or a `.dll` for Linux or Windows.
+This will produce a `.wasm` file in `target/wasm32-unknown-emscripten/release/` directory.
+Add this file to `GDNativeLibrary` properties under `entry/HTML5.wasm32`, just like you would add a `.so` or a `.dll` for Linux or Windows.

 ### Errors you might encounter